 The Company assesses on a forward-looking basis the expected credit loss associated with financial assets measured at amortized cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.
-For trade receivables, the Company applies the simplified approach permitted by IFRS 9, which requires expected lifetime losses to be recognized from initial recognized in profit or loss and reflected in an allowance account against receivables.
+For trade receivables, the Company applies the simplified approach permitted by IFRS 9, which requires expected lifetime losses to be recognized from initial recognition of the receivables, which is recorded as an allowance for credit losses.
+Losses are recognized in profit or loss and reflected in an allowance account against receivables.
 When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through profit or loss.
-During the three months ended June 30, 2022, the Company recognized an allowance / (recovery) for credit losses of \$73,417 (2021 - \$14,670) (Note 4).
+During the three months ended September 30, 2022, the Company recognized an allowance / (recovery) for credit losses of \$25,156 as at September 30, 2022 (March 31, 2022 - \$44,579) (Note 4).